 \section{Related Work}

-The NSC thread was initiated in \cite{pmlr-v97-agarwal19c} that designed the first policy with sub-linear regret for dynamical systems, aspiring to generalize this classical control problem with general convex cost functions and arbitrary disturbances.
+The NSC thread was initiated in \citep{pmlr-v97-agarwal19c} which designed the first policy with sub-linear regret for dynamical systems, aspiring to generalize the classical control problem to general convex cost functions and arbitrary disturbances.
 In essence, the system state is modeled as a limited memory and the problem is cast into the standard OCO framework, which allows recovering the OCO bounds scaled by the memory length.
-Follow-up works refined these results for strongly convex functions \cite{simchowitz2020making,Agarwal-log,foster20b-log2}; and systems where the actions are subject to fixed or adversarially-changing constraints \cite{Li_Das_Li_2021, liu2023nsc-const}.
-NSC was also extended to systems where matrices $(A,B)$ are unknown \cite{hazan20a-us}, systems with bandit feedback \cite{GHH}, and time-varying systems \cite{gradu23a-ltv}.
-As expected, the regret bounds deteriorate in these cases, e.g., becoming $\mathcal{O}(T^{\nicefrac{2}{3}})$ for unknown systems and $\mathcal O(T^{\nicefrac{3}{4}})$ for partially-observable systems.
-All these works provide bounds that scale with the number of time steps $T$, as opposed to the fully adaptive bounds presented here, which are proportional to the witnessed costs, perturbations and prediction errors.
+Follow-up works refined these results for strongly convex functions \citep{simchowitz2020making,Agarwal-log,foster20b-log2}; and systems where the actions are subject to fixed or adversarially-changing constraints \citep{Li_Das_Li_2021, liu2023nsc-const}.
+NSC was also extended to systems where matrices $(A,B)$ are unknown \citep{hazan20a-us}, systems with bandit feedback \citep{GHH}, and time-varying systems \citep{gradu23a-ltv}.
+As expected, the regret bounds deteriorate in these cases, e.g., becoming $\mathcal{O}(T^{\nicefrac{2}{3}})$ for unknown systems and $\mathcal O(T^{\nicefrac{3}{4}})$ for systems with bandit feedback.
+All these works provide bounds that scale with the number of time steps $T$, as opposed to the fully adaptive bounds presented here, which are proportional to the witnessed costs and perturbations.